hpwn/pokemon-interview/README.md

 # Pokémon Interview Trainer (MVP)

-Turn Pokémon (pokeemerald) into an interview trainer via an emulator–AI bridge.
+Turn Pokémon (pokeemerald-expansion) into an interview trainer via an emulator–AI bridge.

 ## Architecture

-- **ROM (pokeemerald + Poryscript)**: an NPC sets a "mailbox" in RAM and shows "Connecting...".
+- **ROM (pokeemerald-expansion + Poryscript)**: an NPC sets a "mailbox" in RAM and shows "Connecting...".
 - **Lua (BizHawk or mGBA)**: watches RAM, calls local FastAPI, writes reply back into RAM.
 - **FastAPI server**: serves prompts, hints, and a simple keyword rubric.

+## Why pokeemerald-expansion?

+We target the `rh-hideout/pokeemerald-expansion` fork to leverage its MODERN build path, richer scripting APIs, and expanded constants—critical for our AI-driven mailbox events.
+The upstream project also keeps pace with modern devkitARM toolchains, making automation easier on CI and fresh developer machines.

 ## Quick start (expansion)